 Halcyon, Cherry Creek

 Halcyon’s amenity game is strong.
-It’s impossible to pick our favorite, so here’s a few you’ll enjoy without having to step outside: a 24-hour coffee bar, fresh fruit and baked goods, wine and beer every night and stations with sparkling and still water, fresh fruit and newspapers.
+It’s impossible to pick our favorite, so here’s a few you’ll enjoy without having to step outside: a 24-hour coffee bar, fresh fruit and baked goods, wine and beer every night and stations with sparkling and still water, fresh fruit, newspapers AND it has a rooftop pool.
 Head to the Gear Garage to borrow outdoor equipment for all your adventures.
 But wait, there’s more!
 You’ll also have access to a day pass for the Denver Botanic Gardens, and special day passes for various Cherry Creek fitness studios including CorePower Yoga, SoulCycle, barre3 and more.
 Gather at the Kitchen Counter, a reimagined front desk of sorts, where you’ll check in and out, hit up the concierge for whatever you need and also mingle while you snag those delicious goodies we mentioned above.

 Hotel Teatro, Downtown